GaryHostt/DR_DNS-1/LabGuide100.md

 This solution provides a Network Architecture deployment to demonstrate Disaster Recovery scenario across 2 regions [examples are geared towards region Ashburn & Phoenix, but any region in OCI can be used].

+Note: This is **not** configure for a product environment. **This is just for demo purposes.**

 ## Quickstart Deployment
 ### Prerequisites
 1. Create your own private/public key pair on your local system.
 2. Move the key pair to the resource-manager-bin folder.
 3. Zip up all of the files from resource-manager-bin folder.
 The zip file name is not important.
-    Just make sure it has the follow structure.
+    Just make sure it has the following file structure.

         resource-manager-bin/
         ├── assets